BaoAdrian/interview-prep/datastructures/graph/README.md

 (WIP)

 ## Word Ladder Problem
 Included in this directory is a sample file of words (`default_word_ladder.txt`) in the required format.
-You may view the programs execution by running
+You may view a sample of the programs execution by running:
 ```
 $ python3 word-ladder-problem.py --run-example
 ```